tarantool/doc/doc/dev_guide/internals/box_protocol.rst

     a1 61                MP_STR = 'a' = value for second parameter
     2b                 IPROTO_OPTIONS Map Item#3
     90                 MP_ARRAY, size 0 (there are no options)

+To call a prepared statement with named parameters from a connector pass the parameters within an array of maps.
+A client should wrap each element into a map, where the key holds a name of the parameter (with a colon) and the value holds an actual value.
+So, to bind foo and bar to 42 and 43, a client should send ``IPROTO_SQL_TEXT: <...>, IPROTO_SQL_BIND: [{"foo": 42}, {"bar": 43}]``.

+If a statement has both named and non-named parameters, wrap only named ones into a map.
+The rest of parameters are positional and substituted in order.

 .. _box_protocol-nop: